jrisi256/learn/learn_R/r_startup_library.md

 2. Go about coding in R to your heart's content.
 Install packages, update them, and delete them.
 3. When you got all the packages you need, call `renv::snapshot()` to save the state of your project-level library to `renv.lock`.
 A rookie mistake (which your humble author committed) is to not realize that `renv::snapshot()` only captures packages one actively invokes and uses in their project.
 4. Continue working on your project as normal and add/update/delete packages as you would.
 5. If your code is working well, you can call `renv::snapshot()` again to update the lock file.
-However if by adding/updating/deleting packges your code no longer works, you can call `renv::restore()` to restore your library from the lock file (which ideally is referencing a version of your library where your code worked).
+However if by adding/updating/deleting packages your code no longer works, you can call `renv::restore()` to restore your library from the lock file (which ideally is referencing a version of your library where your code worked).

 This is how `renv` fixes the issue described above (sort of).
 It doesn't prevent one from entering a state where the dependencies can get all out of sync.
 Instead it provides a framework for users to revert back to a time when their dependencies **were** in sync.
 From that state, users can figure out what specifically is causing the issue.